nospaceships/node-yara/README.md

  * Use YARA library from local system instead of downloading during installation

+## Version 2.0.1 - 29/01/2018

+ * Receiving an assertion error when compiling a rule containing a syntax error

 # Roadmap

 Suggestions and requirements should be sent to <stephen.vickers.sv@gmail.com>.